Simultaneous non-vanishing of central values of $\mathrm{GL}(2)\times \mathrm{GL}(3)$ and $\mathrm{GL}(3)\times \mathrm{GL}(3)$ $L$-functions: Introduction

+The behavior of automorphic $L$-functions at special points ranks among the central topics in modern analytic number theory.
+In particular, non-vanishing of central values has important arithmetic consequences, including applications to the Gan-Gross-Prasad conjectures and bounds toward the generalized Ramanujan conjecture \cite{LRS}.
+Moreover, non-vanishing results reveal subtle interactions between different automorphic families.

-Substantial progress has been achieved in addressing the issue of simultaneous non-vanishing.
-In 2005, Ramakrishnan and Rogawski \cite{RR} utilized the relative trace formula to derive a simultaneous non-vanishing result for the central values of the product of two $L$-functions.
-Specifically, they obtained the following asymptotic formula
+One of the earliest results in this direction is due to Ramakrishnan and Rogawski \cite{RR}, who employed the relative trace formula to establish a simultaneous non-vanishing result for the central values of the $\mathrm{GL}_2\times \mathrm{GL}_1$ and $\mathrm{GL}_2$ $L$-functions.
+They proved that